 Garden symphylans (Scutigerella immaculata Newport) (GS) are small, white, centipede-like soil arthropods which infest many home gardens and agricultural soils in western Oregon and Washington.
-They feed on sprouting seeds, roots and other subterranean plant parts.
-Economic damage occurs from direct feeding on roots, rhizomes and tubers from establishment through plant maturity.
-Seedling death, poor growth, stunted plants, reduced vigor and yield reduction result.
+They feed on sprouting seeds, roots, and other organic material such as decaying plants and fungi.
+Economic damage occurs from direct feeding on roots, rhizomes, and tubers from establishment through plant maturity.
+Seedling death, poor growth, stunted plants, reduced vigor, and yield reduction result.
 Chronic feeding on the roots of both annual and perennial plants reduces a plant’s ability to acquire water and nutrients.
 This results in a poor root system that manifests as general stunting and distortion of plants as well as increased susceptibility to plant pathogens.
-Sampling and control of GS is complicated by daily and seasonal vertical movement in the soil which is influenced by soil moisture, temperature, time of day, season, crop stage and their internally originating feeding cycles.
+Sampling and control of GS is complicated by daily and seasonal vertical movement in the soil which is influenced by soil moisture, temperature, time of day, season, crop stage, and their internally originating feeding cycles.

 Selection of appropriate tactics to manage GS is largely determined by the cropping system (no-till versus tillage), soil type and structure, and availability and use of soil applied insecticides.

-Conventional growers, organic growers, and small scale gardeners often approach symphylan management from different perspectives, primarily due to economic and scale dependent factors.
-However, in all systems, effective management stems from accurate identification of GS and the damage they cause, a general knowledge of their ecology, sampling methods and control strategies.
+Conventional growers, organic growers, and small scale gardeners often approach symphylan management from different perspectives, primarily due to economic and scale-dependent factors.
+However, in all systems, effective management stems from accurate identification of GS and the damage they cause, a general knowledge of their ecology, as well as appropriate sampling methods and control strategies.
 Correct diagnosis of a GS problem is sometimes tricky, since damage may be exhibited in a number of forms and GS are not always easy to find when damage is observed.